Click on the tabs below to find out information on all the individual subjects we teach at Beacon.

 - Any learners who are at risk of disaffection and exclusion

 We recognise that pupils learn at different rates and that there are many factors affecting achievement, including ability, emotional state, age and maturity.
 We believe that many pupils, at some time in their school career, may experience difficulties which affect their learning, and we recognise that these may be long or short term.
 At Beacon Primary we aim to identify these needs as they arise and provide teaching and learning contexts which enable every child to achieve to his or her full potential.
-At Beacon we currently have two tutors in from NTP who are working closely with pupils to accelerate progress to bridge the gap due to COVID 19.

 Our school aims to be an inclusive school, catering for diverse needs and working in partnership with parents/carers.
 We aim to involve parents/carers at every stage in plans to meet their child’s additional needs.